ericandrewlewis/saml-20-single-sign-on/readme.txt

 This is not currently possible.
 You should make sure that all necessary administrators have SSO-ready user accounts before enabling the plugin.

 == Changelog ==

+= 0.9.0 =
+* Added nonces and basic type-checking to admin pages for improved security.
+* Quick access to common attributes used by popular IdP's including ADFS, OneLogin, and SimpleSAMLPHP
+* Extensive internal code improvements to improve maintainability

 = 0.8.9 =
 * Status check lets you know when everything appears to be configured correctly.